Date of Degree

 Copyright 2012 Nashae Yvonne Julian

 Julian, Nashae Yvonne.
-"Sexual identity of women who love women." dissertation, University of Iowa, 2012.
+"Sexual identity of women who love women."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.